AdamMisiak/Car_REST_API/README.md

 # Car REST API

-Simple REST API created for practice purpose.
+REST API created for practice purpose.
 Basic CRUD implemented using Django REST Framework.
 Application is divided into 2 containers: DRF (web) and Postgres (db).

 ## Table of contents